 - create a viable learning resource on the Black Majority Churches in Britain for our members and interested others

-- contribute to the conversations, reviews and analysis of NTCG as part of the global Pentecostal movement on the British religious landscape.
+- contribute to the conversations, reviews and analysis of NTCG as part of the global Pentecostal movement.

 The Heritage Centre gathers, preserves and makes accessible to members and interested others information, learning resources, exhibition and research material on the history of the NTCG in England and Wales from the early 50s.
 Our story is told with reference to our denomination’s heritage ministries in collaboration with the Dixon Pentecostal Research Center , the emergence of Black Majority Churches in the UK as embodied in the work of Rev Dr Roswith Gerloff and the wider Pentecostal movement.